NIT-Administrative-Systems/AS-CloudDocs/development/app-patterns.md

 ![Frontend w/ API backend](../assets/laravel-infra.png)

-All of the services attached ot the Laravel app are automatically wired up by Vapor.
+All of the services attached to the Laravel app are automatically wired up by Vapor.
 You do not need to think about setup for any of these services; just use the relevant framework features.

 - Firing events or dispatching asynchronous jobs will write data to SQS and trigger additional Lambda executions
 - Static assets are automatically deployed to CloudFront & the CDN domain injected into your views